scholarslab/scholarslab.github.io/collections/_posts/2018-04-26-poems-with-pattern-and-vader-part-2-nikki-giovanni.md

-<blockquote>From a literary point of view, it is a significant, exciting aspect of today’s poetry.
+> From a literary point of view, it is a significant, exciting aspect of today’s poetry.
 I know, and you know, that we have always signified.
 On the corners, in the poolrooms, the playgrounds, anywhere and everywhere we have had the opportunity. … However, to my knowledge, no _group_ of Black writers has ever used it as a poetic technique as much as today’s writers.
 It is done with polish. … Too much _signifying_ can be negative, I think; however, most of today’s poets are very conscious of how important positive vibrations are, and few have carried signification to an extreme.
 In the main, it is being used, for constructive destruction.
-(14)</blockquote>
+(14)